OpenBCI/Documentation/website/docs/AddOns/Headwear/03-Headband_Tutorial.md

 3. Dry flat snap silver-silver chloride coated EEG electrodes
 4. Pack of snap electrode cables
 5. One adjustable headband strap
+6.  clip to attach your board case to the headband strap (in headband kit 0.5 meter variant)

 The comb and flat snap electrodes snap in and out of the cables easily.
 No tools needed.

-All electrode wires end in a female header termination compatible with OpenBCI biosensing boards (Ganglion, Cyton, and CytonDaisy).
+All electrode wires end in a 0.1" female header termination compatible with OpenBCI biosensing boards (Ganglion, Cyton, and CytonDaisy).

 #### 10-20 Internationally Accepted EEG Node Placement